beni1864/StackSet/README.md

 # Instance variables:
-head: top of the stack
+head: top of the stack \n
-size: number of elements currently in the stack
+size: number of elements currently in the stack \n
 limit: a maximum number of elements allowed, chosen by the user in construction

 # StackSet